kennyallen/geektofreak/README.md

-kickstarter
+Geek To Freak
 ===========

-Landing pages we created to help our kickstarter succeed
+Landing pages I edited for the G2F side project.